 Skip to main content

-The Office of the Associate Vice-President, Equity, Diversity and Inclusion (AVPEDI), in collaboration with the Tshepo Institue for the Study of Contemporary Africa and Laurier’s Black Faculty and Staff Caucus, is pleased to announce the launch of an annual EDI speaker series named after Associate Professor Lamine Diallo – a distinguished scholar in the Leadership program and founding member of our two partnering groups here at Wilfrid Laurier University.
-One of our institution’s long time champions promoting notions of equity, diversity, and inclusion across our campuses, this event is in recognition of his tireless efforts to embed these same principles into our collective consciousness.
+In 2021, the Office of the Associate Vice-President, Equity, Diversity and Inclusion (AVPEDI), in collaboration with the Tshepo Institute for the Study of Contemporary Africa and Laurier’s Black Faculty and Staff Caucus, launched the annual EDI speaker series named after Associate Professor Lamine Diallo.
+Professor Diallo is a distinguished scholar in the Leadership program, the founding member of our two partnering groups at Laurier and one of our institution’s long-term champions promoting notions of equity, diversity, and inclusion across our campuses.
+This series is in recognition of his tireless efforts to embed these principles into our collective consciousness.

 Past Events